Giancarlo Stanton Player Props: Yankees vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.91 team ERA that ranks eighth across all league pitching staffs.
+- The Braves' 3.90 team ERA ranks eighth across all MLB pitching staffs.

-- Braves pitchers combine to allow the fourth-fewest home runs in baseball (125 total, 1.1 per game).
+- Braves pitchers combine to allow 125 home runs (1.1 per game), the fourth-fewest in baseball.

-- The lefty last appeared on Wednesday against the Pittsburgh Pirates, when he went four innings, allowing four earned runs while giving up six hits.
+- The righty last appeared on Thursday against the Pittsburgh Pirates, when he tossed five innings, allowing five earned runs while giving up six hits.

-- In seven games this season, the 29-year-old has a 2.50 ERA and 9.3 strikeouts per nine innings, while allowing a batting average of .233 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.